hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 }
 ```

-The block label for the `credentials` block must be TFE's hostname (either `app.terraform.io`, `atlas.hashicorp.com`, or the hostname of your private install), and the block body must contain a `token` attribute whose value is a TFE authentication token.
+The block label for the `credentials` block must be TFE's hostname (`app.terraform.io`, `atlas.hashicorp.com`, or the hostname of your private install), and the block body must contain a `token` attribute whose value is a TFE authentication token.
 You can generate a personal API token from your user settings page in TFE.

+Make sure the hostname matches the hostname you use in module sources — if the same TFE server is available at two hostnames, Terraform doesn't have any way to know that they're the same.
+If you need to support multiple hostnames for module sources, you can add two `credentials` blocks with the same `token`.

 ~> **Important:** When adding an authentication token to your CLI config file, check the file permissions and make sure other users on the same computer cannot view its contents.